dharmeshkakadia/jezifm.github.io/_posts/2018-08-13-2-years-with-emacs.md

 not dependent to GUI anymore.
 I now see how simple things are.
 And almost everything can be done using text only.

-And because I am now gettings used to text-only I notice there is a consistency in the way I navigate, edit or use programs.
+And because I am now getting used to text-only I notice there is a consistency in the way I navigate, edit or use programs.
 Which I never achieve when I am using GUI applications.

-# Customizability (Open Souce)
+# Customization (Open Source)

-As Im getting used to emacs way of doing things, I started to think of a better way of doing things.
+As I'm getting used to emacs way of doing things, I started to think of a better way of doing things.
 Example is I would like that whenever I save I also want to run `make test` on the other window.
 So I can see If I am breaking my code.
 I just write a code to do just that and bind it to a key like `Ctrl + r`.
-Another one, when I press `Alt + .` i want to go to the definition of the function i'm editing then `Alt + ,` to go back.
+Another one, when I press `Alt + .` i want to go to the definition of the function I'm editing then `Alt + ,` to go back.

 ```elisp
 (progn